MyllenaAPrado/360RAT/README.md

 ![Image](./Images/PrincipalWindow.PNG?raw=true)

-* 360RAT is a tool to annotate spatially regions of interest (ROIs) in omnidirectional videos.
+* 360RAT is a tool to annotate regions of interest (ROIs) in omnidirectional videos.
 * It was developed using [Equirectangular-toolbox](https://github.com/NitishMutha/equirectangular-toolbox), [OpenCV](https://pypi.org/project/opencv-python/), [PyQt5 5.15.4](https://pypi.org/project/PyQt5/), and [python 3.9.5](https://www.python.org/).

-* If you use this software in your project, please site the repository:
+* If you use this software in your project, please cite this repository:

        @software{360RAT,
        author = {Myllena Prado, Lucas Althoff, and Mylène Farias},